 Finally we reached Ayutthaya, today a sleepy riverside town, and a vast archaeological site founded in 1350, it became the second Siamese capital after Sukothai, and destroyed by the Burmese in the 18th century.
 Designated as a UNESCO World Heritage Site in 1997, now called the Ayutthaya Historical Park, it contains numerous palaces, temples, monasteries and statues.
 For over 400 years these acres of ruins were the opulent capital of Thailand.
 It flourished from the 14th to the 18th centuries, during which time it grew to be one of the world’s largest and most cosmopolitan urban areas and a centre of global diplomacy and commerce.

-Ayutthaya was laid out according to a systematic city-planning grid, with roads, canals and moats around the principal structures.
+Ayutthaya was laid out according to a systematic city-planning grid, with roads, canals and moats around the principal structures, so easy to navigate for Royal Thai journeys.
 The city was strategically located on an island surrounded by three rivers connecting the city to the sea.
 This site was chosen because it was located above the tidal bore of the Gulf of Siam, as it existed at that time, thus preventing attack of the city by seagoing warships of other nations.
 The location also helped to protect the city from seasonal flooding.

 It was also sufficiently upstream to be protected from the Arab and European powers who were expanding their influence in the region, even as Ayutthaya was itself consolidating and extending its own power to fill the vacuum left by the fall of Angkor.
 The royal court of Ayutthaya exchanged ambassadors far and wide, including with the Mughal court in Delhi and as distant as the French court at Versailles.